High Level Summary of Statistics Trend Last update: Tuesday 20th August 2013

 Employment Rate (Based on population aged 16-64)

-Scotland has the second highest employment rate of the four countries in the United Kingdom.
+Scotland currently has the highest employment rate of the four countries in the United Kingdom and over the past year the employment rate has increased by 0.5 percentage points.
 From the mid 1990s, Scotland’s employment rate was steadily increasing, reaching a peak of 74.9 per cent during the second calendar quarter of 2007 (Apr-Jun), although over the past three years, Scotland’s employment rate, along with the other countries of the UK, has been at a lower level as a result of the economic conditions.
-During the first three quarters of 2010 the employment rate in England was higher than in Scotland.

-In the latest calendar quarter (Oct - Dec, 2012), Scotland has an employment rate of 70.8 per cent, making it the second highest of all UK countries.
-This compares to an employment rate of 72.0 per cent in England for the same quarter.
+In the latest calendar quarter (Apr-Jun 2013), Scotland had an employment rate of 72.1 per cent, making it the highest of all UK countries.
+This compares to an employment rate of 71.7 per cent in England for the same quarter.

-Last year in Q4 2011 Scotland had an employment rate of 70.8 per cent (highest) and England had an employment rate of 70.5 per cent (second highest), giving a gap of 0.2 percentage points in favour of Scotland (based on unrounded figures).
+Last year in Q2 2012 Scotland had an employment rate of 71.6 per cent (highest) and England had an employment rate of 71.2 per cent (second highest), giving a gap of 0.3 percentage points in favour of Scotland.

 View chart data